Effective dynamics of microorganisms that interact with their own trail

-\paragraph{Intermediate Regime.---} In the rest of the parameter space of $D_r^0\tau$ and $\Omega\tau$, no explicit expressions can be given.
-The crossover time, $t^*$ will be determined implicitly by $\delta\varphi^2(t^*) \sim 1$ and the asymptotic diffusivity $D$ will be a function of both control parameters.
+\paragraph*{Intermediate Regime.---} In the rest of the parameter space of $D_r^0\tau$ and $\Omega\tau$, no explicit expressions can be given and the asymptotic diffusivity $D$ will be a function of both control parameters.
 Numerical result for the effective translational diffusivity is presented in Fig.~\ref{fig:2}c.

-\paragraph{Discussion.---} The interaction of a microorganism with its own trail effectively introduces a new timescale $1/\Omega$.
+\paragraph*{Discussion.---} The interaction of a microorganism with its own trail effectively introduces a new timescale $1/\Omega$.
 The trail-mediated self-interaction modulates the intrinsic noise in a linear but nontrivial way.
-While the asymptotic dynamics remains diffusive below the critical value $\Omega\tau = 2$, both for the translational and the orientational degrees of freedom, the diffusive regime may only be reached on timescales that may be much longer than $\tau$.
+While the asymptotic dynamics remains diffusive below the critical value $\Omega\tau = 2$, both for the translational and the orientational degrees of freedom, the (orientational) diffusive regime may only be reached on timescales that may be much longer than $\tau$.
 This holds in the limit of strong interactions where the crossover timescale $\tau/(1 - \Omega\tau/2)$ becomes increasingly large but also for large effective persistence times $1/D_r$.
 Moreover, the crossover times are distinct from the microscopic persistence time $1/D_r^0$.

 The asymptotic angular diffusivity, $D_r$, is a function of $\Omega\tau$ that diverges as $\Omega\tau\to2$.
 It is always larger than its microscopic value $D_r^0$, i.e., orientational persistence is reduced by the trail.
 The translational diffusivity, $D$, on the other hand, is always reduced and, in general, depends on the parameters $\Omega\tau$ and $D_r^0\tau$.